nbransby/dialogue-builder/README.md

-    say `Hi ${name}, welcome to nosy bot!`, say `This inquisitive little bot will ask a bunch of questions for no reason`, say `It will log your answers pointlessly to the console`, ask `How old are you?`,
+    say `Hi ${name}, welcome to nosy bot!`, say `This inquisitive little bot will ask a bunch of questions for no reason`, say `It will log your answers pointlessly to the console`, say `You can always type back if you make mistake`, ask `How old are you?`,
     expect `My age is`, {
         [onText]: (text) => console.log(`${name}'s age is ${text}`)